-A typical workflow for estimating (Gaussian) functional graphical models consists in: (i) deriving a finite dimensional representation of the observed functions by computing their projection scores with respect to a defined orthonormal basis (ii) estimating a precision matrix from the computed projection scores to infer the conditional dependence graph.
-Two main families of approaches currently exist for dealing with this second step \citep{chen2024}.
-The first one aims at directly estimating the whole precision matrix by optimizing the corresponding likelihood function with a group-lasso-type penalization that promotes sparsity across the entries of the matrix \citep{qiao2019,zapata2022}.
-The second family of methods consists in neighbour selection schemes where sparse functional regression is employed for separately estimating the neighbours of each node \citep{zhao2024}.
-The main difference with the previous family is that these approaches infer the structure of the covariance operator one column at a time without the need of defining the whole precision matrix which may not be well-defined if the random functions lie in a infinite--dimension space or if the corresponding covariance operator is not partial separable \citep{zapata2022}.
-Furthermore, since each node can be treated independently, these approaches efficiently scale to high dimensional settings involving a large number of nodes, and prior information can be exploited for example for limiting the analysis to a subset of nodes of interest as commonly done in seed-based functional connectivity studies.
+A typical workflow for estimating (Gaussian) functional graphical models consists of: (i) deriving a finite-dimensional representation of the observed functions by computing their projection scores with respect to a defined orthonormal basis; (ii) estimating a precision matrix from the computed projection scores to infer the conditional dependence graph.
+Two main families of approaches have been proposed for the second step~\citep{chen2024}.
+The first seeks to estimate the entire precision matrix directly by maximizing the corresponding likelihood under sparsity-inducing penalties, typically via group-Lasso regularization~\citep{qiao2019,zapata2022}.
+The second relies on neighbor selection schemes, where sparse functional regression models are employed to estimate the local neighborhood of each node separately~\citep{zhao2024}.
+This second family of approaches offers several practical and theoretical advantages in the settings considered here.
+By estimating the structure of the covariance operator one row at a time, it avoids the need to define the whole precision matrix, which may not be well-defined if the random functions lie in an infinite-dimensional space or if the corresponding covariance operator is not partially separable \citep{zapata2022}.
+Furthermore, since each node can be treated independently, these approaches efficiently scale to high-dimensional settings involving a large number of nodes and can exploit prior information, for example, by limiting the analysis to a subset of nodes of interest, as commonly done in seed-based functional connectivity studies.